openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 A combination of any of the above formats can be specified by separating the values with a delimiter.

 #### Selecting the Item’s Thumbnail
-In an EQUELLA contribution wizard it is possible to select a thumbnail for the item to control how it is displayed in search results.
+In an openEQUELLA contribution wizard it is possible to select a thumbnail for the item to control how it is displayed in search results.

 This thumbnail selection can be achieved in an EBI import by including a column with a Column Data Type of “Selected Thumbnail” (the column can have any column heading).